 Equipment and Trail Passes

 Equipment cost is $40 per skier ($100 family maximum).
-Cash or checks payable to "Ottertail Youth Nordic" on equipment issue nights at the YMCA.
+Cash or checks payable to "OTYSL" (Ottertail Youth Ski League).

 There is no extra charge for MYSL participants to ski at Spidahl Ski Gaard during the MYSL season; however, non-MYSL family members are required to pay trail and equipment fees.
 Families are encouraged to purchase a family trail pass for the season.
 Contact Spidahl Ski Gaard for more information (218-736-5097).